allenc125789/Patrol-Drone/README.md

 # Security Drone (Prototype)

 ## About
 Home-page for my attempt to make a "security drone", that will accomplish basic physical security tasks.
-Some tasks include facial detection,

 This drone will involve an `stm32` as a flight controller, and a Linux compatible SBC as a motherboard for processing deep-learning with computer vision.
 Files for both of these devices along with schematics can be found within this repository.